Berlin in Somerset County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Whiskey Rebellion marker series.

 Location.
 39° 55.228′ N, 78° 57.398′ W. Marker is in Berlin, Pennsylvania, in Somerset County.
 Marker is on Main Street, on the right when traveling east.
+Marker is at Trinity United Church of Christ, on Main Street between Vine Street and 6th Avenue.
 Touch for map.
-Marker is at Trinity United Church of Christ, on Main Street between Vine Street and 6th Avenue.
 Marker is at or near this postal address: 600 Main Street, Berlin PA 15530, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Veterans Memorial (about 500 feet away, measured in a direct line); General Robert Philson (about 600 feet away); Jeremiah S. Black (approx. 3.3 miles away); Deeter's Gap (approx. 4.9 miles away); Flora Black (approx. 7.1 miles away); Flight 93 National Memorial (approx. 7.2 miles away); Wind Power (was approx. 7.2 miles away but has been reported permanently removed. ); The Dwight D. Eisenhower Highway (approx. 7.2 miles away).
+Veterans Memorial (about 500 feet away, measured in a direct line); General Robert Philson Jeremiah S. Black (approx. 3.3 miles away); Deeter's Gap (approx. 4.9 miles away); Flora Black (approx. 7.1 miles away); Wind Power (approx. 7.2 miles away); Flight 93 National Memorial (approx. 7.2 miles away); The Dwight D. Eisenhower Highway (approx. 7.2 miles away).
 Touch for a list and map of all markers in Berlin.

 Also see . . .
 The Whiskey Rebellion.
 (Submitted on August 20, 2009, by Bill Pfingsten of Bel Air, Maryland.)